ngynv/crunch-dash-food-mobile/README.md

-# Crunch and Dash
+# Crunch&Dash Food

-**Crunch and Dash** is a Flutter-based eCommerce application designed for ordering food online.
+**Crunch&Dash Food** is a Flutter-based eCommerce application designed for ordering food online.
 The app utilizes **Firebase** for authentication and storage, **OpenStreetMap** and **Project OSRM** for map and route navigation, providing a seamless ordering experience.

 ## Features